brisbanemakerspace/bms-wiki/tools/electronics/kweld.md

 ## During Use
 1. Continually check the battery, battery connectors, and electrodes for excessive heat.
 2. If any of the above components get too hot to touch, stop use for 5 minutes and check again before continuing.
-3. If you receive any errors or low battery warnings please stop use and contact a staff member for assistance. *Note: only authorised members are permitted to recharge the kWeld battery.*
+3. If you receive any errors or low battery warnings please stop use and post a message in Discord for assistance. *Note: only authorised members are permitted to recharge the kWeld battery.*

 ## After Use
 1. Wipe down the electrode tip with dry paper towel.